Anouk2311/indeed-job-listings/README.md

 In the following section we give a short overview of the main findings from our analysis.

-- We find that for data-analist jobs, handling databases with SQL is the most sought skill by employers, followed by Microsoft Excel, Python and R. Amsterdam momentarily has the most vacancies, where employers are searching for a data-analist, followed by Utrecht, Rotterdam, Den Haag and Eindhoven.
+- We find that for data analist jobs, handling databases with SQL is the most sought skill by employers, followed by Microsoft Excel, Python and R. Amsterdam momentarily has the most vacancies, where employers are searching for a data analist, followed by Utrecht, Rotterdam, Den Haag and Eindhoven.

-- For becoming a data-scientist, students will need to learn Python the most, followed by handling SQL, R, Machine learning and Microsoft Excel in that order.
-When searching for a job as data-scientist, we found that Amsterdam momentarily has the most vacancies in the Netherlands, followed by Utrecht, Leiden, Rotterdam and Delft.
+- For becoming a data scientist, students will need to learn Python the most, followed by handling SQL, R, Machine learning and Microsoft Excel in that order.
+When searching for a job as data scientist, we found that Amsterdam currently has the most vacancies in the Netherlands, followed by Utrecht, Leiden, Rotterdam and Delft.

 - If you have the ambition to become a marketeer in the future, your employer will ask you to be able to handle Excel the most, followed by HTML and a little bit of knowledge on SQL and R is also sought by employers.
-For future marketeers, Amsterdam is the place with the most vacancies at this moment, followed by Utrecht, Rotterdam, Eindhoven, Nijmegen and den Bosch.
+For future marketeers, Amsterdam is the place with the most vacancies at this moment, followed by Utrecht, Rotterdam, Eindhoven, Nijmegen and Den Bosch.

-- And lastly, for future marketing-analists, it is useful to learn Excel, SQL, Python, R and Tableau.
+- And lastly, for future marketing analists, it is useful to learn Excel, SQL, Python, R and Tableau.
 When searching for a job as a marketing analist, we found that Amsterdam has the most vacancies, followed by Rotterdam, Utrecht, Den Haag and Eindhoven.

 *How do we want to integrate salary in this?*